Tennis: Barcelona ATP Results -- 1st Update - UrduPoint

 Tennis: Barcelona ATP Results -- 1st Update

-Results from the ATP Barcelona Open tournament on Monday (x denotes seeding -- players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice):
+Results from the ATP Barcelona Open tournament on Friday (x denotes seeding -- players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice)